 The Open Source Afro Hair Library exists for the explicit purpose of depicting Blackness in anti-racist, intersectional feminist, and anti-capitalist ways, while supporting and amplifying the work of Black creators.
-We are interested in working with folks who share these goals.
-Let us know why you're interested in contributing to this project.*
+Let us know if you share these goals and why you're interested in building this community.*

 Do you have afro-textured, coily, and/or kinky hair?
 Do you possess an intimate understanding of the shape, movement, body, and unique characteristics of Black hair textures and styles?*

 We want to see what you're thinking about this year's theme of Tonic Masculinity.
 Who and what is inspiring your idea of masculinity?
 Tell us a bit about the kind of series you'd like to design.

 Please share a paragraph about your concept and some images (think a mood-board, sketches, reference imagery).
 We don't need anything fleshed out, but we do want a sense of your inspiration, as well as your aesthetic and philosophical intent.
 If linking to a google presentation please make sure permissions are turned on*

 Who was out of pocket, Will Smith or Chris Rock?*